Chesterfield Borough Council operates an in-house Home Improvement Service (HIS) within Housing Services.

 Find out more about the availability of financial assistance.

 Home security work

-The HIA receives funding from Derbyshire County Council to improve the security of vulnerable households in the Borough.
-This work is aimed at reducing distraction burglaries and repeat victimisation of vulnerable households.
-Home Improvement Agency staff have been trained by Derbyshire Police to carry out home security assessments and will arrange for the fitting of free minor security measures such as door chains, window locks and small door alarms as required.
+To help reduce distraction burglaries and victimisation of vulnerable households HIS staff have been trained by Derbyshire Police to carry out home security assessments and can arrange for the fitting of free minor security measures such as door chains, window locks and small door alarms as required.
 For more information please call 01246 345748.

 Fire safety work

-All HIA staff have had training with the Fire Service and can carry out Home Fire Risk Assessments and arrange for the fitting of smoke alarms.
+All HIS staff have had training with the Fire Service and can carry out Home Fire Risk Assessments and arrange for the fitting of smoke alarms.

 Aids and Adaptations (disabled facilities grants)

 For older and disabled people, the HIS also has a Safety Equipment Advice scheme targetted at preventing falls in the home.
 Through this scheme people maybe entitled to benefit from aids such as slip resistant bath/ shower mats, reachers, jar openers, and the fitting of safety rails in the home.
 If you require more major long term assistance and adaptation please contact Derbyshire County Council at Call Derbyshire on 08456 058 058.

 Call Derbyshire is open 8am to 8pm Monday to Friday and 9.30am to 4pm Saturdays.
 Call charges may vary and calls from mobile phones may cost considerably more.
 If you prefer not to use the 0845 number you can telephone Call Derbyshire on 01629 533190.
 You can also contact Call Derbyshire by text, fax or minicom:

 If you are a Council tenant and require adaptations, take a look at our adaptations page.